Inpatient rehabilitation leads to:

 Studies show that patients treated at an inpatient rehabilitation unit, like at UPHS - Marquette, have a higher level of functional independence and are more likely to be discharged to home than those treated in other care facilities.

 Therapy provided at UPHS - Marquette Inpatient Rehabilitation is under the direction of a physician trained in rehabilitation medicine and specialized nursing staff.
-Care plans are structured, focused, and time sensitive to reflect the pathophysiology of recovery, avoid patient deconditioning, and maximize potential functional gain.
+Care plans are structured, focused, and time-sensitive to reflect the pathophysiology of recovery, avoid patient deconditioning, and maximize potential functional gain.

-When patients are rehabilitated in an Inpatient Rehabilitation Unit (IRU) compared to a Skilled Nursing Facility (SNF), they have a lower risk of dying, fewer hospital readmissions, fewer emergency room (ER) visits, and more days at home than rehabilitation in a SNF for the same condition.
+When patients are rehabilitated in an Inpatient Rehabilitation Unit (IRU) compared to a Skilled Nursing Facility (SNF), they have a lower risk of dying, fewer hospital readmissions, fewer emergency room (ER) visits, and more days at home than rehabilitation in an SNF for the same condition.
 Therefore, post-acute care settings do affect patient outcomes.